 The Sonic the Hedgehog franchise in general.
-The series is a big fan of robots, machinery, and at one point artificial life-form creation, but it also contains many supernatural elements like the Chaos Emeralds and gods.
+The series has always been a big fan of robots, and machinery and has also dabbled in artificial life-form creation, aliens, time travel, and alternate dimensions but it also contains many supernatural elements like the Chaos Emeralds and gods.

 The Guild Wars series flirts with this.
 It's hinted that the Mists are actually something akin to Hyperspace and the humans and Forgotten are confirmed to have been brought to Tyria from another planet by the gods (who may or may not be Sufficiently Advanced Aliens).
 The charr and asura races, on the other hand, are racing headlong into this trope from the other direction - the asura have magitek with a definite sci-fi feel, while the charr are in the midst of an industrial revolution and continuing to advance at a breakneck pace.